 Number 6: A Quiet Place

 Horror films have been getting more intense and intelligent in the past few years, and A Quiet Place is one of the first movies I’d point to as an example.
-John Krasinki practically weaponizes sound in his horror debut, making it so effective that I, and the majority of the audience I saw it with on opening night, were constantly holding our breath in fear.
-Even though it’s only Krasinki’s first time directing horror, I see the potential of a master of the genre in him.
+John Krasinski practically weaponizes sound in his horror debut, making it so effective that I, and the majority of the audience I saw it with on opening night, were constantly holding our breath in fear.
+Even though it’s only Krasinski’s first time directing horror, I see the potential of a master of the genre in him.

 Number 5: Christopher Robin